blakeaw/pysb-pkpd/README.md

 ### Preconstructed models

-In addition to the macros module, `pysb-pkpd` includes some pre-constructed two-compartment and three-compartment models.
+Another feature of `pysb-pkpd` are a limited set of pre-constructed two-compartment and three-compartment models which can be used for empirical fitting of PK data or as base models for more complex semi-mechanistic PK/PD mdoels.

 #### PK/PD models